 How to Play Live Blackjack

 Firstly, the player places his bets.
 When this is complete, the Live Blackjack dealer hands out one card face up to the player and another one to himself.
-Another round of cards is then dealt to the player in face up manner.
+Another round of cards is then dealt to the player in a face-up manner.
 However, the dealer takes his second card face down.

 If your initial 2 cards are an ace and a 10, it gives you a total of 21 (natural or blackjack).
 You automatically win unless the dealer has the same score.